Revised November 2013:

 There are many brands of watercolor available.
 Winsor Newton and Grumbacher are widely available, but if you want to research equivalent colors by other manufacturers, go online to handprint.com where you will find a wealth of information (and the best information that is not influenced by advertising) about the pigments used in many manufacturer's paints.
 There are also a couple of book in print that deal with this subjectMichael Wilcox's book, The Best Watercolor Paints (recently revised), or Hilary Page's Guide to Watercolor Paints, published by Watson-Guptill.

-I use most the watercolor paints from Daniel Smith, with some colors from Winsor & Newton.
+I primarily use watercolor paints from Daniel Smith, with some colors from Winsor & Newton.
 In the list at the left, the color in bold is my first choice; the other colors listed are alternate choices.
 You only need six colors to start with.
 Once you are comfortable with what those six will accomplish, you can add from the optional list, which includes some additional blues, some earth colors, and black and white if you feel you must have them.

 You will need some kind of palette to keep your paint in and use for mixing colors.
 If you are an artist that likes to have only freshly squeezed paint, your palette could be as simple as a white china or plastic picnic plate.
 If you like putting the whole tube in a palette well, and covering it between painting sessions, I recommend the white plastic palettes with lids.
 I use a Robert E. Woods palette, but there are many different brands available.
 The lids keep the paint clean and also from drying out between painting sessions, especially if you put a wet piece of thin sponge in the mixing well before you put the lid on.
 I squeeze out enough paint to nearly fill each well I am using because I paint often.
 If you are not going to paint daily, you may only want to squeeze out a quarter of a tube.
 Don't be skimpy.
 Nothing is more frustrating than running out of paint half way through a wash!